Carol Wilson, CEO and Fellow of the ILM, Association for Coaching, and Professional Speaking Association

 James Wright MA(Hons) MSc, Head of Training

 Keynote speaker James Wright, MSc, is a specialist in team building and dynamic communication, pursuing a philosophy for leadership that revolves around enthusing and empowering new leaders rather than encouraging fervent followers.
-He delivers coaching and leadership programmes to organisations all over the world and is an expert in training multi-cultural groups.
+He delivers coaching and leadership programmes to organisations all over the world and is an expert in coaching in education.
 His strategy is to target fundamental people-issues, thereby allowing individuals, teams and companies to stay healthy “from the inside out”.

 In the 1980s James was a National Sales Manager in the emerging telecoms industry.
 Between 1990 and 2002 he worked as an England National Team Volleyball Coach and Clinician where he created, coached and managed elite team-sport programmes and athlete talent pathways as well as training and mentoring hundreds of new coaches.
 During this time he simultaneously lectured at Leeds Metropolitan University on courses including Coaching, Mentoring and Leadership, and Social and Psychological Foundations of Physical Education and Sport.